-Ganciclovir topical is used for the treatment of acute herpetic keratitis (inflammation of the cornea of the eye) caused by herpes simplex virus.
+Ganciclovir Topical is used in the treatment of eye infections by herpes simplex virus.

 How it works

 Ganciclovir belongs to a class of medications called as synthetic nucleoside analogues.
 It is an antiviral drug that works by blocking the viral DNA replication, a process essential for the virus to grow and multiply.

 Common side effects

 Blurred vision, Eye pain, Stinging sensation, Burning sensation

 - Do not use ganciclovir topical in children <18 years of age unless prescribed by the doctor.